ana-izotova/ana-izotova/README.md

 ## Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-My name is Anastasia, and a few months ago I've discovered that I'm quite passionate about coding, so now I've become a junior frontend developer!
-I love to solve tricky coding tasks and pazzles and to learn new things every day.
+My name is Anastasia, and last year I've discovered that I'm quite passionate about coding, so now I've become a junior frontend developer!
+I love to solve tricky coding tasks and puzzles and to learn new things every day.

 ### Technologies I'm using: